bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 }
 ```

-After defining an endpoint, you can use the short name in the same way as you would use a `webdav:` abbreviation:
+After defining the endpoint, you can use the short name in the same way as you would use a `webdav:` protocol:

 ```html
 <img src="{{cdn 'customcdn:img/image.jpg'}}" />